Nanosheared electrolyte

 fix myrct all recenter NULL NULL 0

-One difference here is that two thermostats are used, one for the fluid (myber1) and one for the solid (myber2).
-The use of fix_modify together with compute ensures that the right temperature value is used by the thermostats.
+One difference with the previous input is that, here, two thermostats are used, one for the fluid (myber1) and one for the solid (myber2).
+The use of fix_modify together with compute temp ensures that the right temperature value is used by the thermostats.

 The use of temperature compute with temp/partial 0 1 1 is meant to exclude the x coordinate from the thermalization, which is important since a large velocity will be imposed along x.

-Then, let us impose the velocity of the two walls by adding the following command to input.lammps:
+Then, let us impose the velocity of the two walls by adding the following commands to input.lammps:

 fix mysf1 walltop setforce 0 NULL NULL